TJHeuvel/rival-doc/Core/code-structure.md

 ## MyCharacterSystem

-The `MyCharacterSystem` schedules a `MyCharacterJob` that iterates on the components of your character.
+The `MyCharacterSystem` schedules a `MyCharacterJob` that iterates on the component types that represent your character.
 For each character, the `MyCharacterJob` creates a temporary `MyCharacterProcessor` struct, initializes all of its data, calls `MyCharacterProcessor.OnUpdate`, and finally writes back updated data from the `MyCharacterProcessor` to the components.

 In short, the role of `MyCharacterSystem` and `MyCharacterJob` is to do all of the setup required to call `MyCharacterProcessor.OnUpdate`.